MLNerdieDelhi/About-Us/README.md

 # Mission
 At MLNerdie, we hope to build a strong distillable machine learning culture promoting interdisciplinary collaboration.
 One of our core goals at MLNerdie is to provide a platform to early career researchers and academics to talk about their research to a wider audience and invite industry collaborations for the same.

+# Events
+We hold monthly offline events in Delhi.
+To be updated about our events, follow our social media pages.
+Links provided at the end of this document.

 # Join us!
 Be part of our team that explores, discovers and creates new, ideas pertaining to the exciting field of machine learning.
 Write to us at delhi@mlnerdie.com